 If you do not meet the above criteria, you will be ineligible to file a claim.
 Having said that, it may also be able for the deceased’s extended family to receive compensation as a result of a claim made by a representative for the deceased’s estate.

-Find yourself the right attorney to handle your 18-Wheeler Wrongful Death Claim in Houston, Texas
+Find yourself the right attorney to handle your 18-Wheeler Wrongful Death Claim in West Houston, Texas

 This is bound to be a very stressful and traumatic time for you and your loved ones.
 The last thing you need is for messy legal wrangles to disturb your grief.
 But it’s also important to ensure that justice is served for the deceased, and for the family left behind.
 Joe Stephens has a vast amount of expertise and specialized knowledge in the area of wrongful death caused by trucking accidents.
 For peace of mind, and the knowledge that you are securing the services of world class professionals, call the Stephens Law Firm today.